 Getting a New Token

-The easiest way to do so is to go to your Plex account profile, choose to change your password, and check the Sign out connected devices when setting your new password option when entering the new password.
+The easiest way to do so is to go to your Plex account profile, choose to change your password, and check the Sign out connected devices after password change option when entering the new password.

-This will invalidate all of your tokens and, as the implies, sign all of your apps (and any Plex Media Servers) out of your account.
+This will invalidate all of your tokens and, as the setting name states, sign all of your apps (and any Plex Media Servers) out of your account.
 When you then sign back in, you’ll re-authenticate and get a new token.

 Related Page: Plex Account Profile